E liquid Guide – What is E liquid?

 Why choose Shortfill Eliquid?

-- Open the tamper proof shortfill bottle
+- Open the shortfill bottle

-- Pop off the nozzle found under the cap
+- Pop the nozzle back into place

 That’s everything you need to know!